 The autopilot performed flawlessly for remainder of my summer cruise, and on the cruise back to the states in 2007.

 In August, 2012, about six months after installing the ST6002 in cockpit, the ST6000+ display at the navigation station displayed "STLK FAIL" as shown on the right.
 This normally means a wiring problem in the SeaTalk network or one of the devices has failed and is blocking the network or corrupting data.
-The other devices on segment of the network with the ST6000+ are:
+The other devices on the same segment of the network as the ST6000+ are:

 STLK FAIL on the ST6000+ Display